dynamicguy/mw-docs/docs/dashboard/customers.md

 > All data used for the checkout process are left untouched.
 This is to keep track of financial transaction.
 >
 > This solution follows the GDPR regulations.
-> However, MajorityWorld and its creators do not bear responsibility for your compliance with legal protocols.
+> However, DrikGallery and its creators do not bear responsibility for your compliance with legal protocols.
 Check the law in your local area and make sure that you comply with all data processing legislation.
 >
-> For more details on data protection implementation in MajorityWorld, see our [GDPR](dashboard/systemwide/gdpr.md) topic.
+> For more details on data protection implementation in DrikGallery, see our [GDPR](dashboard/systemwide/gdpr.md) topic.